You can download the Bylaws of the Vallejo Piecemakers (March 5, 2022) (215 KB PDF), or view it below.

 - An active member shall participate in and support the projects and activities of the guild.

-- Pay annual dues (January – March) – not to be prorated
+- Pay annual dues (January – March) – to be prorated quarterly for new members.

-- Members are requested to support the guild by purchasing a minimum of one (1) packet tickets for the opportunity quilt.
-A packet shall consist of 24 tickets.
+- Members are requested to support the guild by purchasing (or selling) a minimum of one (1) packet of tickets for the opportunity quilt.

 - Members shall have the privilege of voting immediately and holding an executive board office after having been a member for one (1) year.